 The Prophet was very close to his companions, and this is well known when one reads the detailed reports of the Prophet's life story.
 The Prophet is the example which we should emulate in all our matters.
 Jareer b.
 Abdullah said, "The Prophet did not prevent me from sitting with him since I accepted Islam.
 He always smiled when he looked at me.
-I once complained to him that I could not ride a horse and he slapped me lovingly on my chest and supplicated God, saying: 'O God!
-Steady him, and make him a person who guides others and is a source of guidance."
-(Bukhari)

-The Prophet was close with his companions.
+I once complained to him that I could not ride a horse and he The Prophet was was close with his companions.
 He would sometimes joke with them.